simonprickett/local-aircraft-tracker/README.md

 Almost all components of this project are written in Node.js.
 They use features of JavaScript that require a recent version of Node.
 I've tested them all with Node 24.6.0 on both macOS Sequoia 15.7 and Raspberry Pi OS (Debian 11 - "bullseye" version).

-All of the components connect to a single [Redis Stack](https://redis.io/docs/stack/) database.
+All of the components connect to a single [Redis](https://redis.io/downloads/) database.
 This is where they store data and communicate with each other in a variety of ways.

-Get a free cloud hosted database [here](https://redis.com/try-free), or use the redis-stack Docker image ([here](https://hub.docker.com/r/redis/redis-stack)) or use the Docker compose file at the root of this repository.
+Get a free cloud hosted Redis instance [here](https://redis.com/try-free), or use the redis Docker image ([here](https://hub.docker.com/_/redis)) or use the Docker Compose file at the root of this repository.

 It's also a good idea to download and install [RedisInsight](https://redis.io/docs/ui/insight/), a free tool for managing and visualising data in Redis.
-Use this to see what's going on with your Redis Stack instance.
+Use this to see what's going on with your Redis instance.

 You'll find a README in the folder for each component that describes what it does and how to set it up.